 - Broken collarbone: extremely painful and can make it difficult to lift your arm.

-- Knee pain: this is a result of overused due to Incorrect saddle height, saddle positioning, and foot placement.
+- Knee pain: this is a result of overuse due to Incorrect saddle height, saddle positioning, and foot placement.

 - Lower back pain: this is a result of a bad riding position and absorbing too many shocks from the bumps on the trail.